ryan10day/new_website/_service/about.md

 Review sessions:
 ---
-We provide review sessions in Spring 2020 for the following classes:
+We provide review sessions in Fall 2020 for the following classes:

 ECE   110, 120, 210, 220